gchq/stroom-docs/HOWTOs/EventFeeds/CreateApacheHTTPDEventFeed.md

 192.168.2.245/62626 - [18/Jan/2020:12:52:04 +0200] - "/C=GBR/ST=GLOUCESTERSHIRE/L=Bristol/O=Default Company Ltd/CN=Kostas Kosta (kk)" "POST /accounting/ui/dispatch.rpc HTTP/1.1" 200/200 11386 2289/415/14 "https://stroomnode00.strmdev01.org/accounting/" "Mozilla/5.0 (Windows NT 6.3; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/39.0.2171.99 Safari/537.36" stroomnode00.strmdev01.org/443
 ```

 A copy of this sample data source can be found [here](sampleApacheBlackBox.log "Apache BlackBox sample log").
-Save a copy of this data to your local environment for use later in this HowTo.
+Save a copy of this data to your local environment for use later in this HOWTO.
+Save this file as a text document with ANSI encoding.

-## **Create the Feed and its Pipeline**
+## Create the Feed and its Pipeline

-To reflect the source of these Accounting Logs, we will name our feed and its pipeline Apache-SSLBlackBox-V2.0-EVENTS and it will be stored in the system group
-Apache  HTTPD under the main system group - Feeds  and Translations.
+To reflect the source of these Accounting Logs, we will name our feed and its pipeline Apache-SSLBlackBox-V2.0-EVENTS and it will be stored in the system group Apache HTTPD under the main system group - `Event Sources`.

-### **Create System Group**
+### Create System Group

 To create the system group Apache  HTTPD, navigate to the _Event Sources/Infrastructure/WebServer_ system group within the Explorer pane (if this system group structure does not already exist in your Stroom instance then refer to the **HOWTO Stroom Explorer Management** for guidance).
 Left click to highlight the
 _WebServer_ system group then right click to bring up the object context menu.
 Navigate to the _New_ icon, then the _Folder_ icon to reveal the _New Folder_ selection window.